 Considered an enigma by his friends and colleagues, Dr. Williams’ life of anonymity ended in the summer of 2016.
 On July 7 in Downtown Dallas, an African-American sniper ambushed white police officers providing security at a peaceful rally protesting police use of deadly force against black men.
 As the presiding trauma surgeon that evening, Dr. Williams led the team that treated seven of the officers; three wounded fatally.

-Days later, his anguished public statements honoring law enforcement while condemning violence against black men became a viral media event.
-By highlighting his duality as a black medical professional who treated these officers he was thrust into the center of a national discussion about racism in America.
+At the press conference following the shooting, his heartfelt comments touched thousands and, unbeknownst to him, became a viral media.
+By honoring law enforcement while condemning violence against black men, he was thrust into the center of a national discussion about racism in America.

 Dr. Williams is an accomplished surgeon, speaker, and writer who has appeared on CNN, NPR, Fox, NBC, CBS, ABC and is a featured opinion columnist for the Dallas Morning News.
 Recognizing his many community contributions, Mayor Rawlings appointed him as Chairman of the Dallas Citizens Police Review Board.

-Dr. Williams lives in Dallas, TX with his wife and daughter.
+Dr. Williams lives in Dallas, TX with his wife, daughter, and hyper-friendly dog Disco.